todx0/chatbot/README.md

 bun start
 ```

+## Configuration

+Customize the bot's behavior by editing the app/config.ts file.
+Key configuration options include:

+`botBehavior`: Define your desired bot behavior.
+`isTelegramPremium`: Enable automatic transcription of media messages if your bot account has Telegram premium.
+`chatCommands`: Enable or disable specific commands by setting them to true or false.
+`maxHistoryLength`: Set the maximum length of chat history passed to the bot.
+Longer histories result in more expensive API calls.

+### Random Reply

+- `randomReply`: Enable the bot to send random replies to messages in the chat.
+- `replyThreshold`: Set the minimum sentence length that triggers a random reply to avoid responding to very short messages.
+- `randomReplyPercent`: Adjust the percentage of random replies.

 ## Usage

+### Always Replies:
-If you reply to the bot's message, the bot will always reply back.
+When you reply to the bot's message, it will always respond.

+### Reply to Tag:
-If you reply to a person's message and tag the bot, it will reply to the person's message.
+If you reply to a person's message and tag the bot, it will reply to that person.

+### Mentioning the Bot:
-Mentioning the bot will result in a reply.
-Same as /q command but bot also knows recent context.
+Mentioning the bot will trigger a reply.
+This is similar to using the /q command, but the bot also understands the recent context.

-Please refer to `app/config.ts` for configuration and usage instructions.

-- `botBehavior`: Set up desired bot behavior.
-- `isTelegramPremium`: If bot account have Telegram premium, setting this to true will allow the bot to automatically transcribe media messages.
-- `chatCommands`: Set to true or false to enable or disable particular commands.
-- `maxHistoryLength`: Max length of a history that is being passed to bot.
-More history - more expensive API calls.
-### Random reply
-- `randomReply`: This setting enables the bot to randomly reply to a message in chat.
-- `replyThreshold`: The minimum length of a sentence that triggers a random reply to avoid responding to very short messages.
-- `randomReplyPercent`: The percentage of random replies.

 ### Commands
 - `/q` - Allows the user to ask the bot a question.
 Example: `/q how to avoid taxes?`